Home

 7. An appreciation of alone time (this experience was often described as the most powerful aspect of the trek.)

-9. Release from addictions of the past from minor to major, (from caffeine to cocaine)
+9. Release from addictions of the past from minor to major.

 Before one ventures into the wild outdoors there may be a sense of uneasiness which creates the need for much preparation.
 Often a sense of duality is apparent.
 Luther Standing Bear said; “It was only when the white man came that wilderness existed.”
 To the Native American there was no such duality.
 We, however, often feel that we are “here” and wilderness is out “there.”
 Finally, we enter and imperceptibly become part of the wilderness and a sense of oneness and harmony supervenes.